The Inter-Practice Year

 Design Think Tanks are groupings of practices within the Practice Network who negotiate a shared research question for that academic year.
 The project is led by a nominated practice leader(s) and developed by all the students (typically between four and seven) on a placement within the Design Think Tank.
 Students will work collaboratively and individually on an iterative design process, which will lead to a group publication combining architectural proposition and written research for dissemination within the profession and more widely.

-In 2016/17, there are five Design Think Tanks: Adaptive Typologies; Architectural Agency; Global Currents; New Knowledge; and Metabolic City.
+In 2017/18, there are six Design Think Tanks: Adaptive Typologies; Architectural Agency; Emerging Tools; Global Currents; New Knowledge; and Metabolic City.

 Critical Practice: Placement